Planning interventions in a controlled pandemic: the COVID-19 case: Conclusions

 \section{Conclusions}

-Inspired by the COVID-19 pandemic, we employed the standard compartmental approach of mathematical epidemiology, enriched by a data-informed population stratification, to study the planning problem of both pharmaceutical and non-pharmaceutical interventions, to minimize economic cost and deaths in a country-size community.
-We showed that control strategies based either on the infection rate or the current load of hospitalizations/ICU are prone to instability, especially in non-ideal (i.e., realistic) conditions.
-Even under ideal, stable conditions, the problem is extremely complex due to the interplay of multiple factors and the impact of a variety of parameters largely unknown to the policy maker.
-We hope our work can inspire the design and analysis of more robust control strategies for future pandemics.
+{{Drawing inspiration from the COVID-19 pandemic, our study utilized the standard compartmental approach of mathematical epidemiology, incorporating a data-informed population stratification.
+The objective was to investigate the planning problem associated with implementing pharmaceutical and non-pharmaceutical interventions in order to minimize both economic costs and deaths within a country-sized community.

+Through our analysis, we discovered that control strategies based on either the infection rate or the current load of hospitalizations/ICU can be highly unstable, particularly in non-ideal and realistic conditions.
+Even under ideal and stable conditions, the complexity of the problem is evident due to the intricate interplay of multiple factors and the influence of various parameters that are often unknown to policymakers.

+Our study emphasizes the need for more robust control strategies that can effectively tackle future pandemics.
+The complexity of the problem, combined with the uncertainty surrounding key parameters, highlights the importance of designing control strategies that are resilient and adaptable in the face of unforeseen challenges.
+By employing a data-informed population stratification and considering both pharmaceutical and non-pharmaceutical interventions, our work contributes to the broader understanding of epidemic planning. }}